How can I ensure that I am invited to interview?

-Do I have to travel to Toronto for group sessions other than the Residential Blocks?
+Do I have to travel to Toronto for group sessions other than the Campus Blocks?

-Although students are required to attend face-to-face sessions for the Residential blocks, the rest of the term is spent completely on-line, without any face-to-face requirements (other than the local Clinical Experiences- see below).
-In between The Residential Blocks, study groups and interactions with faculty and with other students will be done completely in a "virtual" environment, be it on-line all at the same time ("synchronous") or at unscheduled times ("asynchronous"), like in a discussion board.
-Skype and Webinars are also used for synchronous meetings.
-The University of Toronto uses Blackboard as the Learning Management System to support the on-line courses.
+Although students are required to attend face-to-face sessions for the Campus Blocks, the rest of the term is spent completely on-line, without any face-to-face requirements (other than the local Clinical Experiences- see below).
+In between the Campus Blocks, study groups and interactions with faculty and with other students will be done completely in a "virtual" environment, be it online all at the same time ("synchronous") or at unscheduled times ("asynchronous"), like in a discussion board.
+Microsoft Teams and Webinars are also used for synchronous meetings.
+The University of Toronto uses Quercus as the Learning Management System to support the online courses.

-Do I have to go a SWAP site for ½ my clinical placements?
+Do I have to go to a SWAP site for ½ my clinical placements?